Qila Sobha Singh: Climate

 Lying between 31°30′ North latitude and 73°32′ East longitude at an altitude of 252 m above sea level, Qila Sobha Singh is bounded on the north by Sialkot, northwest by Pasrur, and on the south by Narowal.
 Qila Sobha Singh features a humid subtropical climate under the Köppen climate classification.
-Qila Sobha Singh is chilly during winters; and tepid, humid and sultry during summers.
+The town is chilly during winters, and tepid, humid and sultry during summers.
 May and June are the hottest months.
 The temperature during winter may drop to 1 °C. The land is, generally, plain and fertile.
 Most of the rain falls during the Monsoon season in summer which often results in flooding and deluge.